UPDATE 2: May 1, 2026 — Market of Choice has completed the acquisition. The Hillsdale location is expected to transition on June 23.

 Longtime Southwest Portland residents may remember Market of Choice's previous attempt at a smaller store on Terwilliger Boulevard, which closed in 2019.
 Wright was candid about why that location didn't work and why Hillsdale is different.

-"I think we tried to do too much in too little space," Wright admitted regarding the Terwilliger location, noting that they attempted to cram full-service departments into a small footprint.
+"I think we tried to do too much in too little space," Wright said of the Terwilliger location, noting they attempted to cram full-service departments into a small footprint.
 He also cited the notorious traffic patterns at that intersection as a barrier to success.

 The Hillsdale location offers a "turnkey" solution with a layout that already works.
 "We're confident," Wright said.
 "I've spent a lot of time at the Basics Market ... it's going to be a good location for us."